 Australia is home to some of the world’s most revered nursing programs.
 According to the QS World University Rankings by Subject 2020, an impressive 10 Australian universities ranked in the top 50 nursing schools in the world.
-The universities that placed are as follows:

-Not to mention, the skills you’ll learn while studying nursing in Australia are transferrable, meaning you can apply them just about anywhere in the world.
+Not to mention, the skills you’ll learn while studying nursing in Australia are transferable, meaning you can apply them just about anywhere in the world.
 In other words, studying nursing in Australia could be the first step in kickstarting your global healthcare career.

 Where can you study nursing in Australia?